 Piles, morning sickness, leg cramps... despite the awesome outcome, pregnancy can sometimes get a bad rap.
 But for just one rose-tinted minute, let’s reminisce about the best parts of baby bumps.

-While my first pregnancy was all sunshine, rainbows and glowing skin, I had a rough ride the second time around.
+While my first pregnancy was a lot of sunshine, rainbows and glowing skin, I had a rough ride the second time around.
 From the moment I conceived my son to the day he was born, it felt like I was constantly ill: nausea, chest infections, tonsillitis, three rounds of gastro… the list goes on.
 Nine months felt like an eternity, and two kids under two was a rude awakening at the end of it.
 But now he’s almost 18 months old – a proper little knee-high hooligan.
 He’s no longer a baby.
 And, despite me knowing I’ve retired from the baby-making business forever, my ovaries seem to be twitching right now.
-To my utter disbelief, I’m feeling nostalgic for my baby bump.
-So, whether you’re a fellow “I’m done” mum, a “Let’s get busy” lady or you’re currently with child, here are 10 perks of being pregnant every mum can relate to.
+To my utter disbelief, I’m feeling nostalgic for my pregnant baby bump.
+So, whether you’re a fellow “I’m done” mum, a “Let’s get busy” lady or you’re currently with child, here are 10 pregnancy perks every mum can relate to.

 1. The battle of the bloat is over